Chargeback Response

 Pay Attention to Reason Codes

-The bank will have supplied a reason code with your chargeback notification letter.
+The bank will supply a reason code with your chargeback notification letter.
 This reason code will detail why the dispute was lodged, as well as the type of evidence the bank will require to disprove the cardholder’s claim.

 Understand the Process